-In fact, the monitor is even fit for some basic photo editing, though if you are a professional designer, there are better photo-editing displays which may be a bit more expensive, but have more precise factory calibration.
+In fact, the monitor is even fit for some basic photo editing, although if you are a professional designer, there are better photo-editing displays which might be on the more expensive side, but have more precise factory calibration.

-IPS panels also offer wide 178° viewing angles both horizontally and vertically meaning that the picture won’t degrade when you looked at it from skewed angles.
+IPS panels also offer wide 178° viewing angles both horizontally and vertically, meaning that the picture won’t degrade when you look at it from skewed angles.

-Under normal viewing conditions, the monitor gets more than bright enough and you will likely want to reduce the display’s brightness from the maximum setting.
+Under normal viewing conditions, the monitor gets more than bright enough, and you will likely want to decrease the display’s brightness from the maximum setting.

-Now, the contrast ratio is not as high as that of VA panel displays (~3,000:1), so blacks won’t be as deep, but rather grayish in comparison with less visible details in shadows.
+Now, the contrast ratio is not as high as that of VA panel displays (~3,000:1), so blacks won’t be as deep, but somewhat grayish in comparison with less visible details in shadows.

 Plus, it provides a decent pixel density on 24″ monitors, so you’ll have plenty of screen space available as well as sharp and clear details.

 On 27″ monitors though, 1080p results in a lower pixel per inch ratio, which makes for a more pixelated image.

 Monitor’s pixel response time is the speed at which pixels can change from one color to another or from one shade of gray to another (GtG – gray to gray pixel transition).

 Acer didn’t specify the GtG response time speed of the CB242Y, which is actually around 5ms (GtG).

 The specified 1ms response time refers to the MPRT (Moving Picture Response Time) measurement, which is achieved by enabling the Visual Response Boost technology.